juan007/apache_php_mysql_howto/APACHE/README.md

 - ![download](/images/apache_23.png)
 4. Restart Apache and browse to the site to verify directory listing is disabled.
 - ![download](/images/apache_24.png)
+---

-## CONFIGURE SSL IN ONE OF THE SITES
+## CREATE A CERTIFICATE AND CONFIGURE SSL IN ONE OF THE SITES
 1. Navigate to `c:\Apache24\conf`, copy the openssl.cnf file.
 2. Paste the file in `c:\Apache24\bin`
 - ![download](/images/apache_25.png)